erkaiyublog/erkaiyublog.github.io/_posts/2023-02-14-review-of-VM-escape-QEMU-case-study.md

 # Introduction
 At HITB 2016, Xu Liu and Shengping Wang from Qihoo 360 have showcased a successful exploit on KVM/QEMU, by exploiting **two vulnerabilities** (CVE-2015-5165 and CVE-2015-7504) present in two different network card device emulator models.

-However, the presentation they gave didn't include the technical details of reproducing the attack, so the Prhack article was written to provide a in-depth analysis of CVE-2015-5165 and CVE-2015-7504, discuss the technical details to exploit the vulnerabilities on QEMU's network card device emulation, and provide generic techniques that could be re-used to exploit future bugs in QEMU.
+However, the presentation they gave didn't include the technical details of reproducing the attack, so the Phrack article was written to provide a in-depth analysis of CVE-2015-5165 and CVE-2015-7504, discuss the technical details to exploit the vulnerabilities on QEMU's network card device emulation, and provide generic techniques that could be re-used to exploit future bugs in QEMU.

 My review will generally follow the structure of the paper, but I choose to start with a brief outline of the exploit.
 In the following article, if not otherwise specified, by "they" I refer to the authors of the Phrack article: Mehdi Talbi and Paul Fariello, by "the article" I refer to [VM escape - QEMU Case Study](http://www.phrack.org/issues/70/5.html#article).
 # Outline of the Exploit